 \subsection{Hubble parameter and radial flow}

-The mean radial flow is interesting not only because it is statistically predicted from the \LCDM{} model but also because it is sensitive to the expansion rate $H_0$.
-In other words, the \LCDM{} model predicts zero mean radial flow, beyond $\sim120\Mpch$ (\ie{} see the dashed black line in \cref{fig:mock-monopole}).
-The assumed value of $H_0$ has a direct effect on the estimate of this quantity.
-In \cref{fig:fit-CF4-mon} we show the effect of different values of $H_0$ on the estimated radial flow, for the uncorrected and simulation-corrected curves.
-The impact of the matter density parameter is small, as demonstrated in \cref{app:omega_m}, so we assume $\Omega_M=0.3$ in the CF4 analysis.

-All curves linearly increase or decrease with distance out to $\sim 240\Mpch$ at a pace dictated by the value of $H_0$.
-In general, the lower the $H_0$, the greater the value of $\langle V_{r}\rangle$.
-This makes intuitive sense, considering \cref{eq:hubble}: for a fixed value of the redshift, a greater $H_0$ implies a smaller $v_r$
+Catalogs of calibrated distances, such as CF4, are the best way to obtain a local estimate of the Hubble parameter $H_0$.
+A simple regression of the $cz = H_0 d$ scatter plot might be run, but this is prone to several issues.
+First, the fact that most of the information is concentrated near the observer (where the observations are dense and uncertainties are small) leads to a very small effective radius of the fitting.
+Second, this approach overlooks the large-scale radial modes of the velocity.
+Furthermore, in the presence of an anisotropic sampling of the sky, such as CF4, the bulk flow might pollute the estimate of $H_0$ and so might higher modes of the velocity field, although observations tend to show that they have significantly less power \citep{Kalbouneh2025b}.

-Note that the drop beyond $\sim 240\Mpch$ -- the strong inflow the edge of the data -- can be explained by the combination of (1) the limitation in the sky of coverage in the SDSS-PV volume and (2) the overwhelming influence of the Sloan Great Wall \citep{Gott2005,Valade2024} in this region, whose distance coincides with the elbow in the radial flow.
+We introduce a more elaborate approach.
+For several values of $H_0$, the radial component of the velocity flow was fit to the data.
+The corresponding profiles are presented in \cref{fig:fit-CF4-mon}, where the uncorrected (top) and $\Delta$ corrected (bottom) mean radial flow is presented.
+Two regimes appear.
+Up to $200\Mpch$, the velocity profiles are straight, with a slope depending on the value of $H_0$.
+This is the expected behavior in the presence of an offset in the value of $H_0$.
+Beyond $200\Mpch$, all the profiles plummet.
+This can be explained by the combination of (1) the limitation in the sky of the coverage in the SDSS-PV volume, and (2) the overwhelming effect of the Sloan Great Wall \citep{Gott2005,Valade2024} in this region, whose distance coincides with the elbow in the radial flow (\ie{} about $240\Mpch$).